segmentio/segment-docs/src/unify/identity-resolution/identity-resolution-onboarding.md

 ### Implications of changing Identity Resolution rules

-Adjusting Identity Resolution rules can significantly impact your user profiles and downstream systems.
-While loosening rules is generally safe, tightening them can lead to profile fragmentation or data loss.
+Updating Identity Resolution rules can affect your profiles and downstream systems in critical ways.
+Loosening rules is typically safe, but stricter rules may fragment or corrupt profiles, especially those already in use.

-Keep the following impacts in mind before you make changes:
+Before making any changes, consider these key impacts:

 - **Less restrictive rules**:
   Increasing identifier limits or expanding priorities applies only to future events and generally won’t disrupt existing profiles.